 Adjusting scan intensity can impact the speed and thoroughness of your scans.
 You have predefined templates like Low, Medium, High, and Custom options.
 Let's explore each configuration:

-• Custom: In custom, you can manually change any preferences that build our scan intensity templates.
+- Custom: You can manually change any preferences that build our scan intensity templates.
 There are several preferences available:

 Hosts to scan in parallel